lettre/lettre/README.md

 Tests
 -----

 You can build and run the tests with `cargo test`.
-The client does not have tests for now.

 Documentation
 -------------